History of the exploration of the Crimean peninsula. Ancient history and diverse culture of Crimea

 4. Chufut-Kale;

-In the period of the VIII-IX centuries, the Magyars and Slavs penetrated the peninsula Kievan Rus.
-Christianity came to the Crimea with the same colonizers: Prince Vladimir was officially baptized in Korsun.
+During the period of the 8th-9th centuries, the Magyars and Slavs penetrated the peninsula Kievan Rus.
+Christianity came to Crimea with these same colonialists: Prince Vladimir was officially baptized in Korsun.

-Over time, the Kyiv governors lost their positions and in the XII century Crimea almost completely became Krypchak's.
-Many scientists agree that the name Bear Mountain - Ayu-Dag came from the Kipchaks, the famous Artek is named after the heir to the Polovtsian Khan.
+Over time, the Kyiv governors gave up their positions and in the 12th century Crimea almost completely became Krypchak’s.
+Many scientists agree that the name of the Bear Mountain - Ayu-Dag - comes from the Kipchaks, the famous Artek is named after the heir of the Polovtsian Khan.

 The time when the Mongol-Tatars conquered the lands of Crimea was very difficult for the conquered peoples.
-The Golden Horde invaders destroyed one of the richest trading cities of the island - Sudak, the population was heavily taxed, the rebellious were sold into slavery.
+The Golden Horde invaders destroyed one of the richest trading cities of the island - Sudak, imposed high taxes on the population, and sold the rebellious into slavery.

-Eastern culture through the ruling elite firmly entrenched on the island.
-The multilingual and brilliant Solkhat became the center of Islam; a magnificent mosque was erected in this city.
-After the collapse of the Horde, the Tatar-Mongols fell under the influence of the Turks.
+Eastern culture, through the ruling elite, was firmly entrenched on the island.
+Multilingual and brilliant Solkhat became the center of Islam; a magnificent mosque was built in this city.
+After the collapse of the Horde, the Tatar-Mongols came under the influence of the Turks.
 Mangul became the capital of the Principality of Theodoro, one of the most significant powers of the peninsula.
-The medieval citadel occupied an area of 90 hectares and, in the event of an attack, took under protection most population.
+The medieval citadel occupied an area of 90 hectares and, in the event of an attack, took protection most population.

-Crimea, located at the intersection of major trade routes, has taken a strong position in international trade.
-The routes to Ukraine, the Caucasus, Iran, Russia, Syria and other countries passed through it.
+Crimea, located at the intersection of the main trade routes, has taken a strong position in international trade.
+Routes to Ukraine, the Caucasus, Iran, Russia, Syria and other countries passed through it.

-In 1475, the Ottoman Turks besieged Mangul, once in the fortress, they destroyed almost all the inhabitants and burned the majestic city on the mountain.
-On these lands the invaders founded the Turkish district.
+In 1475, Mangul was besieged by the Ottoman Turks, once in the fortress, they destroyed almost all the inhabitants and burned the majestic city on the mountain.
+On these lands, the invaders founded a Turkish district.

-Now on the site you can see the following historical objects:
+Nowadays you can see the following historical objects on the site:

 1. Ruined citadel;